Walikuperek/NewsletterAPI/README.md

 - Rate limiting for possible attacks (100/min)
 - Authentication JWT
 - GCP Deployment
-- Switch to any DB you need (SQL, SQLite, Datastore)
+- Switch to any DB you need (SQL, SQLite, any)
-- Switch to any Email provider (Gmail, SendGrid)
+- Switch to any Email provider (Gmail, SendGrid, any)

 ## Usage
 Local usage: